Treating Glaucoma with “Natural Cures” is Unwise. Here’s Why.

 Glaucoma affects more than 3 million Americans, making it one of the leading causes of vision loss in the country — and the leading cause of blindness for African Americans and Hispanic Americans.
+Therefore, it is important to understand glaucoma and its treatment options.
 While many people may link glaucoma with high eye pressure, the latter is only a risk factor of the former rather than the sole cause.
-Instead, glaucoma is a group of eye disorders connected to a range of risk factors that pose a threat to the optic nerve.

 Because there’s no cure for glaucoma, many patients are understandably curious about the options available for treating the condition before it worsens.
 As always, conferring with a qualified eye care specialist is your best bet at catching glaucoma early and making a plan to halt its progress.

 However, some have become invested in homeopathic remedies for glaucoma — also known as “natural cures” — that claim to treat the condition if followed properly.
 While many of these remedies are not explicitly harmful, the science backing them up is thin.
 What’s more unregulated websites published beyond the quality control of peer-reviewed scientific journals may be persuading patients to sit tight with natural treatments for a condition that needs to be identified and managed as early as possible.